 The Jones Act must be distinguished from the Longshore and Harbor Workers’ Compensation Act (LHWCA), which is also a federal statute.
 The claims under the LHWCA are usually pursued through the U.S. Department of Labor and there are administrative or statutory recoveries that are much different from the Jones Act.

-As stated above, in order to seek coverage under the Jones Act, the injured worker must establish that he or she is a seaman and the injury occurred on a vessel that is able to travel navigable waters and that the seaman is, in fact, essential to the operations of the vessel.
-Typically, on shoremen claims, those individuals are not seaman who are essential to the vessel's operation, although they may be over water when the injury occurs.
+As stated above, in order to seek coverage under the Jones Act, the injured worker, and his or her Jones Act lawyer must establish that he or she is a seaman and the injury occurred on a vessel that is able to travel navigable waters and that the seaman is, in fact, essential to the operations of the vessel.
+Typically, on shoremen claims, those individuals are not seamen who are essential to the vessel’s operation, although they may be over water when the injury occurs.

 Act Quickly to Protect Your Rights

 The Jones Act has a three-year statute of limitations from the date of the injury.
-This deadline suggests that the injured worker's claim must be settled or filed in state or federal court within that three-year deadline or the individual loses his or her right to bring a claim.
-That is why it is important to act quickly to discuss your Jones Act claim with an attorney experienced in this area of law.
+This deadline suggests that the injured worker’s claim must be settled or filed in state or federal court within that three-year deadline, or the individual loses his or her right to bring a claim.
+That is why it is important to act quickly to discuss your claim with a Jones Act lawyer experienced in this area of law.